Stoccoin-Official/Stoccoin-Website/README.md

 ## Contributing

-We welcome contributions from anyone who is interested in improving this project.
-If you'd like to contribute (see [CONTRIBUTING][contributions] guidelines for further information), here are some ways you can get started:
+We welcome [contributions](CONTRIBUTING) from anyone who is interested in improving this project.
+If you'd like to [contribute](CONTRIBUTING) , here are some ways you can get started:

 - Submit a bug report if you find any issues with the application.
 - Suggest new features or improvements.